EduMIPS64/edumips64/docs/developer-guide.md

 GWT console to recompile the code, thus allowing quick iteration on the web frontend code.

 To create a releasable version of the JS code, use the `gwtc` target.
-The compiled code (HTML + JS) will be stored in the `war` directory.

 ### Source code structure